Testing Flows

 1. Cancel Automatically.
 This is the most common case.
 In these flows, Raaft processes cancellations, coupons, pauses and plan switches directly with the payment processor.

-You can check the Flow type in your Flows page, under the Outcome column.
+You can check the Flow type for each flow in the flow editor, under the settings menu.

 notion image